cloud-security-research/sgx-ra-tls/README.md

     SGX=1 ./deps/graphene/Runtime/pal_loader ./[binary]

-where [binary] can be either mbedtls-ssl-server or wolfssl-ssl-server.
+where [binary] can be mbedtls-ssl-server, wolfssl-ssl-server or wolfssl-ssl-server-mutual.

 ## SCONE